PX4/PX4-Devguide/en/ros/external_position_estimation.md

 PX4 uses FRD (X **F**orward, Y **R**ight and Z **D**own) for the local body frame as well for the reference frame.
 When using the heading of the magnetometer, the PX4 reference frame x axis will be aligned with north, so therefore it is called NED (X **N**orth, Y **E**ast, Z **D**own).
 The heading of the reference frame of the PX4 estimator and the one of the external pose estimate will not match in most cases.
 Therefore the reference frame of the external pose estimate is named differently, it is called [MAV_FRAME_LOCAL_FRD](https://mavlink.io/en/messages/common.html#MAV_FRAME_LOCAL_FRD).

 Depending on the source of your reference frame, you will need to apply a custom transformation to the pose estimate before sending the MAVLink Vision/MoCap message.
 This is necessary to change the orientation of the parent and child frame of the pose estimate, such that it fits the PX4 convention.
-Have a look at the MAVROS [odometry plugin](https://github.com/mavlink/mavros/blob/master/mavros_extras/src/plugins/odom.cpp) for the necessary transformations.
+Have a look at the MAVROS [*odom* plugin](https://github.com/mavlink/mavros/blob/master/mavros_extras/src/plugins/odom.cpp) for the necessary transformations.

 > **Tip** ROS users can find more detailed instructions below in [Reference Frames and ROS](#ros_reference_frames).